Pioneer Square totem pole: Modern-day controversy

 The Coast Salish, who are native to Seattle and the Pacific Northwest Coast, did not traditionally carve totem poles and the Pioneer Square totem pole was the first totem pole in Seattle.
 However, totem poles have since become a symbol of Seattle.
 When Seattle's professional ice hockey team was renamed the Seattle Totems, the head of the team's new ownership group stated that they "wanted a label which would better connote the Puget Sound area."

 Totem poles are also used in tourism campaigns and prominently featured in Victor Steinbrueck Park adjacent to Pike Place Market, while native Salish art has not been featured as prominently.
 Seattle City Councilmember Debora Juarez, a member of the Blackfeet Nation, called for a review of all the totem poles in the city for cultural sensitivity, which was granted by the city council in November 2018.

-The review led to a list of Native or Native-inspired artwork on city-owned land, however, no analysis has been conducted on what what was created by non-Native artists and what was created by Coast Salish artists.
+The review led to a list of Native or Native-inspired artwork on city-owned land, however, no analysis has been conducted on what was created by non-Native artists and what was created by Coast Salish artists.
 The renovation of Victor Steinbrueck Park renewed the controversy as it was reported in July 2022 that the totem poles there were designed and carved by a non-Native artist.
 As of 2023, the Pioneer Square totem pole and those in Victor Steinbrueck Park continue to stand.